colstrom/forge/README.md

 ## Self-Discovery via Conventions

 Forge will attempt to figure out what needs to happen on its own.
-To do this, Forge relies on conventions enforced by the tools it was built to work alongside.
+To do this, Forge relies on conventions enforced by the tools it is typically used with.

 * [https://github.com/colstrom/ansible-aws-infrastructure](aws-infrastructure)
 * [https://github.com/colstrom/superluminal](superluminal)

-These tools are optional, and Forge should work as long as you follow similar conventions.
+These tools are optional, and Forge should be fine as long as you follow similar conventions.

 ### Supported Resource Tags

-Forge understands several resource tags, and expects an instance to have them.
+Forge understands specific resource tags, and expects an instance to have them.

 | Resource Tag  | Description
 |---------------|------------
 | `Project`     | The project this instance belongs to.
 | `Role`        | The purpose of this specific instance, within that project.
 | `ForgeBucket` | The name of the S3 bucket Forge should pull from.
-| `ForgeRegion` | The region `ForgeBucket` can be found in.
+| `ForgeRegion` | The region to find `ForgeBucket` in.

 If sufficient resource tags are not present, Forge will make reasonable guesses.
-It assumes security groups are named as `your-project-name-role`, and infers implicit tags from this.
-Additional data can be provided via environment variables.
+It assumes security group naming like `your-project-name-role`, and infers implicit tags from this.
+Environment variables can provide additional data.

 ### Example

 An untagged instance with two security groups named `your-project-name-application` and  `your-project-name-managed`.

 * Project will be `your-project-name`.
-* ForgeBucket can be provided as `FORGE_BUCKET` in the environment.
+* ForgeBucket will read `FORGE_BUCKET` from the environment.
-* Role will be `['application', 'managed']` and both will be configured.
+* Role will be `['application', 'managed']`, and Forge will configure both.
-* ForgeRegion can be provided as `FORGE_REGION` in the environment.
+* ForgeRegion will read `FORGE_REGION` from the environment.

-_Resource tags are considered explicit statements of intent, and discovery stops there.
+_Resource tags are explicit statements of intent, and discovery stops there.
 Everything else is a fallback._

 ## How to Use (Hardcore Mode)

-If running arbitrary code from the internet with root privileges and no human oversight excites you, this should work.
+If running arbitrary code from the internet with root privileges and no human oversight excites you, this should do it.

 ```
 curl https://raw.github.com/colstrom/forge/master/bootstrap.py | python